collective/tutorial-blog-angular2/README.rst

 Tutorials
 ---------

-Each tutorial explains how to create an application which focuses on one very specific feature (Search, Login, Blogpost).
+Each tutorial explains how to create separate working applications which each focused on one very specific feature (Search, Login, Blogpost).
+It allows to understand more easily how the Angular 2 app located in the `/frontend` folder is structured.

 **First tutorial: Search**